Aldaviva/RuntimeUpgradeNotifier/Readme.md

 }
 ```

+> [!TIP]
-Remember that if you only want to add some extra instructions before stopping the process and then use one of the predefined exit strategies, you can listen for the `IRuntimeUpgradeNotifier.RuntimeUpgraded` event instead of delegating to or subclassing an exit strategy.
+> Remember that if you only want to add some extra instructions before stopping the process and then use one of the predefined exit strategies, you can listen for the `IRuntimeUpgradeNotifier.RuntimeUpgraded` event instead of delegating to or subclassing an exit strategy.